kanopi/kanopi-pack/documentation/extending.md

         "runners": {
-            "runDevServer": 'Runs Webpack Dev Server based on the provided configuration', "runWebpack": 'Runs Webpack production build based on the provided configuration' }
+            "runDevServer": 'Runs Webpack Dev Server based on the provided configuration', "runWebpack": 'Runs Webpack production build based on the provided configuration' "watchWebpack": 'Runs Webpack production build based on the provided configuration and watchOptions' }
     }